-In this essay, I want to explore some dimensions of what the term “humanism” means—what it meant in the past and what it means today.
+In this essay, I want to explore some dimensions of what the term “humanism” means—what it meant in the past and what it means today.11xThis essay is based on a paper presented at the “After Humanism” conference, sponsored by the Oakley Center for the Humanities and Social Sciences, Williams College, September 23–4, 2010.
 In particular, I would like to consider the relation of displacement and humanism—a cultural ideal on the one hand, a social fact on the other.
 The two seem to have nothing in common.
 Yet I want to argue that they do; at the dawn of the modern era, a person’s capacity to manage and master displacement formed part of the humanist project, and, I argue, it continues to do so today, but on very different terms.
 In a world filled with mobile people—economic immigrants and political exiles in particular—an old humanist ideal might help them to give shape to their lives.

 Baruch Spinoza was the humanist philosopher whom we immediately think of as experiencing this connection firsthand.
 He was exiled from Amsterdam because he was accused of heresy, of violating Judaism.
 From the thirteenth century on, many Christians also began to be persecuted for the same supposed crime, that is, heresy.
 One of the greatest of Spinoza’s Christian brothers was the Humanist philosopher Pico della Mirandola, who lived from 1463 to 1494, the younger son of a minor aristocratic family driven first from Italy to France for heresy, then imprisoned in France for that crime, who then returned to Florence to die, thanks to the protection of Lorenzo de Medici.

 It was Pico who first made explicit the connection between displacement and the Humanist project.
 His touchstone was the phrase, “Man is his own Maker,” which appeared in his brief essay “Oration on the Dignity of Man,” written, it is now thought, while Pico was in prison.
-Pico imagines God as “the master-builder [who] by the laws of his secret wisdom fabricated this house, this world which we see.”2 But God, whom Pico calls the “Master Artisan,” then created mankind as a “work of indeterminate form.”
-Pico imagines God the Master Artisan speaking to Adam, his unfinished creation, as follows, “in conformity with thy free judgement, in whose hands I have placed thee, thou art confined by no bounds; and thou wilt fix limits of nature for thyself.”3 These words had the personal meaning to Pico that, as a displaced person, he would have to make up a life for himself.
+Pico imagines God as “the master-builder [who] by the laws of his secret wisdom fabricated this house, this world which we see.”22xGiovanni Pico della Mirandola, On the Dignity of Man, trans.
+Charles Glenn Wallis, Paul J.W.
+Miller, and Douglas Carmichael (Cambridge, MA: Hackett, 1965), 4.
+But God, whom Pico calls the “Master Artisan,” then created mankind as a “work of indeterminate form.”
+Pico imagines God the Master Artisan speaking to Adam, his unfinished creation, as follows, “in conformity with thy free judgement, in whose hands I have placed thee, thou art confined by no bounds; and thou wilt fix limits of nature for thyself.”33xIbid., 5.
+These words had the personal meaning to Pico that, as a displaced person, he would have to make up a life for himself.

 Freedom, then, to do anything and to become anyone?
 Informality and spontaneity as the ends of life?
 Pico emphatically rejected this.
 Born indeterminate, he says, human beings have to find unity in their lives; a person must make him or herself coherent.
 In Renaissance Humanism, this quest meant uniting conflicting ancient ideals by bridging the Hellenic and the Christian mindset; in Pico’s own philosophy, it meant making the one and the many cohere, or as philosophers would put it today, discovering unity in the midst of difference.
 Spinoza, two centuries later, was grounded in just this Humanist project.